-Cypress Head is closed to overnight use October 1, 2009 until Memorial Day weekend of 2010.
-In 2010 and beyond, overnight camping will be permitted from Memorial Day weekend through Labor Day weekend.
+Cypress Head is open all year for overnight camping.
 Cypress Island features a tombolo, a sand bar connecting one island to another, on its eastern side that creates a bay and a cove on either side.
 Campsites are perched high on this peninsula with excellent views.

 Approach: Rock and gravel beaches on both north and south sides of the tombolo.
 The north beach is more convenient.